janeslagle/CS_138_final_project/README.md

 ## Code Overview

 **InfraPlanner.py**:
 a simulation environment for bridge infrastrucutre maintenance on one bridge over a 100 year period.
 Budget constraints are incoporated with each action having a fixed associated cost.
-When determining the reward, how well the bridge is improving over time is also considered.
+When determining the reward, how well the condition of the bridge is improving over time as well as how well the budget is being managed are both considered.

  **State Space**:
  - condition of the bridge represented as an integer value, ranging between 0 and 100 where 100 is a perfect condition and 0 is the worst possible condition